klm-lab/store/README.md

   return <span>{exp}</span>;
 };
 ```
-* **With event**
+* **With listener**

-You can listen to certain store events anywhere in your app.<br>
-Events that allow you to receive changes and update something stateless.<br>
+You can listen to your store changes anywhere in your app and update something stateless.<br>
-Very useful when you want to eliminate uncessary rendering.
+Very useful when you want to eliminate unnecessary rendering.

 ```js
 const myStore = createStore(...);